-In India we have followed the lives of 3000 children in the states of Andhra Pradesh and Telangana since 2001.
-They are a pro-poor sample in two cohorts, a younger cohort born in 2001-02 and the older born in 1994 -5 and are now 21 and 29 years old respectively.
+In India we are following the lives of 3000 children (now young adults) in the States of Andhra Pradesh and Telangana since 2001.
+They are a pro-poor sample in two cohorts, younger cohort born in 2001-02 and the older cohort born in 1994 -95 who are now 22 and 29 years old respectively.

 Young Lives around the world